Things to Do in Krabi with Kids

-Here’s the thing about Krabi, Thailand: if you’re headed straight for downtown Ao Nang and planning to spend your days shuffling between souvenir shops and the beach packed elbow-to-elbow with other tourists… well, you’re missing the magic.
+Here’s the thing about Krabi, Thailand: if you’re planning your family trip and wondering what to do in Krabi with kids, and your answer is downtown Ao Nang… well, you’re missing the magic.
 Big time.
 We’ve now done Krabi a couple times with our kids, and the secret sauce to truly loving it?
 Stay out of town.
 Be on boats.
 Every.
 Single.
 Day.
-Here are our favorite things to do in Krabi with Kids, and some tips on how to make the most of your time in paradise!
+Here are our favorite things to do in Krabi with kids—from hidden beaches to playful cafes—and our tips for making the most of your time in this family-friendly paradise.

 Avoid the Tourist Traps (Sorry, Ao Nang)